leola27/Airflow/README.md

 udac_etl_dag.py  calls above operators one by one in the order specified in the bottom of the script.

 #### S3 bucket, Redshift cluster connection and AWS credentials
-Was created via  AWS management console.Connections for aws_credentials (containing IAM role credentials) and redshift cluster are created in the Admin tab of Airflow.
+S3 bucket is created via  AWS management console.Connections for aws_credentials (containing IAM role credentials) and redshift cluster are created in the Admin tab of Airflow.